 - Cut each biscuit in half.

 - Allow oil to heat to 350°F.

-- Drop the balls carefully into the oil and fry for 3 minutes.
+- Drop the dough carefully into the oil and fry for about 3 minutes (until golden brown).

-- Remove from grease onto paper towel, then serve with generous dusting of powdered sugar.
+- Remove from oil onto paper towel, then serve with generous dusting of powdered sugar.

 Dip handle of wooden spoon into oil, if you see bubbles form around the wood then the oil is hot enough.

 Try serving these delicious beignets with this Blueberry Milk, the kids will love it (in place of a coffee).